Cynary/shellcaster/README.md

 [-h --help  Show this help text.]
 ```

-The `./client.sh` file is a simple bash script that uses openssl and piping to
+The `./client.sh` file simply sets up the piping between a simple python SSL
+client `./client.py` and bash.
+It also handles the cleanup of the pipes and
-talk to our server and execute commands locally.
-The logic should be easy to
+the retrying mechanism.
+The logic should be easy to follow.
+It retries every
-follow.
-It retries every second in case the connection fails, since it was
+second in case the connection fails, since it was designed to be deployed on
-designed to be deployed on machines whose network connection is prone to
+machines whose network connection is prone to intermittent failure.
+If you
-intermittent failure.
-If you generate your certificates using our
-`./install_certificates.sh` script, you should just copy the `rootCA.pem` file
+generate your certificates using our `./install_certificates.sh` script, you
-to the client machines.
-The `./client.sh` script is setup to connect to a
+should just copy the `rootCA.pem` file to the client machines.
+The `./client.sh`
-server:port that it gets as its first argument
+script is setup to connect to a server:port that it gets as its first argument

+Future updates might see a move of logic from `./client.sh` to `./client.py`.

 If you want a quick start guide, you can get started with (assumes that the
 server's host is broadcast.net):